rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  a store of value.
 This is why fine art has become so corrupted, why real estate and equities are over inflated.
- People under fiat money cannot store wealth in their money, so they seek to preserve wealth through other means, typically mal-investing
+ People cannot store
+ wealth using fiat money, so they seek to preserve wealth through other means, typically mal-investing
  (investing in index funds not as a priced risk,